 - On holiday – our travel policies cover your bike in case of theft or accidental damage, and even your travel money and other essentials.

 - Personal liability – when you can be perceived as the one at fault for an accident with a pedestrian, for instance.

-So, as a cyclist, you are not required by law to have insurance, but can you really afford not to?
+So, as a cyclist, you are not required by law to have insurance in the UK, but can you really afford not to?
 As we’ve seen, home insurance may not give you the cover you believe it offers, in which case it’s time to call us.

 Are you looking for comprehensive, competitive cycle insurance?
 Get an instant quote from us today in 30 seconds.
 If you're still not sure you can go ahead and learn more about cycling specific insurance to help you make the right decisions.